hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

   </span>
 </p>
 <p align = "center">
-  <sub>Fig.1 Millitome for banana half .STL file and 3d print</sub>
+  <sub>Fig.1 Millitome for half banana .STL file; physical 3d print</sub>
 </p>

 ## <a id="toc_mt_blockarray"></a> Millitome block array

 Sample block array used in the MT generation process.
+This block array corresponds to the column/row matrix, in this case columns A-C and rows 1-8 on this specific millitome.
 Exported to .STL file.
 Virtual asset.

 <p align="center">
   <img src="images/Block_array.png" height="300">